The 4 Best Soundbars Under $200 of 2026

 Our recommendations above are what we think are currently the top soundbars under $200 for most people to buy.
 We factor in the price (a cheaper soundbar wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no soundbars that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here's the list of all our reviews of soundbars under $200.
+If you'd like to choose for yourself, here's the list of all our reviews of soundbars under $200.
 Be careful not to get caught up in the details.
 No soundbar is perfect.
 Personal taste, preference, and listening habits will matter more in your selection.